History of Bristol: 18th and 19th centuries

 The new middle class, led by those who agitated against the slave trade, in the city began to engage in charitable works.
 Notable were Mary Carpenter, who founded ragged schools and reformatories, and George Müller who founded an orphanage in 1836.
 Badminton School was started in Badminton House, Clifton in 1858 and Clifton College was established in 1862.
 University College, the predecessor of the University of Bristol, was founded in 1876 and the former Merchant Venturers Navigation School became the Merchant Venturers College in 1894.
 This later formed the nucleus of Bristol Polytechnic, which in turn became the University of the West of England.

 The Bristol Riots of 1831 took place after the House of Lords rejected the second Reform Bill.
-Local magistrate Sir Charles Wetherall, a strong opponent of the Bill, visited Bristol to open the new Assize Courts and an angry mob chased him to the Mansion House in Queen Square.
+Local magistrate Sir Charles Wetherell, a strong opponent of the Bill, visited Bristol to open the new Assize Courts and an angry mob chased him to the Mansion House in Queen Square.
 The Reform Act was passed in 1832 and the city boundaries were expanded for the first time since 1373 to include "Clifton, the parishes of St. James, St. Paul, St. Philip, and parts of the parishes of Bedminster and Westbury".
 The parliamentary constituencies in the city were revised in 1885 when the original Bristol (UK Parliament constituency) was split into four.

 Bristol lies on one of the UK's lesser coalfields, and from the 17th century collieries opened in Bristol, and what is now North Somerset and South Gloucestershire.
-Though these prompted the construction of the Somerset Coal Canal, and the formation of the Bristol Miners' Association, it was difficult to make mining profitable, and the mines closed after nationalisation.
+Though these prompted the construction of the Somerset Coal Canal, and the formation of the Bristol Miners' Association, it was difficult to make mining profitable, and the mines closed after nationalisation in the 1940s.

 At the end of the 19th century the main industries were tobacco and cigarette manufacture, led by the dominant W.D. & H.O.
 Wills company, paper and engineering.
 The port facilities were migrating downstream to Avonmouth and new industrial complexes were founded there.